damomarco/receipt_tracker/docs/architecture.md

 ## Styling

 The application uses **Tailwind CSS**, loaded directly via a CDN script in `index.html`.
 This serverless, build-free approach is a core part of the architecture, enabling rapid prototyping and deployment within the AI Studio environment.
 To ensure Tailwind can find all necessary classes without a build-time JIT compiler, the application avoids generating dynamic class names at runtime; a utility function (`utils/colors.ts`) maps category names to full, static class strings.

+## Future Architectural Considerations: Backend-as-a-Service (BaaS) Integration

+Integrating a cloud backend like Google Firebase or Supabase is the next logical step for enabling multi-device sync and collaboration.
+However, this introduces specific challenges within the current build-less architecture that go beyond simply adding a new dependency.

+### 1. SDK Integration
+This is the most straightforward part.
+The client SDK for the chosen BaaS would be added to the `importmap` in `index.html`, just like any other dependency.

+### 2. Configuration and Secrets Management
+This is the primary hurdle.
+-   **The Problem**: BaaS platforms require a client-side configuration object containing multiple public keys (`apiKey`, `authDomain`, `projectId`, etc.).
+The current environment is only set up to securely inject a single secret (`process.env.API_KEY`).
+-   **The Constraint**: Hardcoding this configuration object in the client-side code is a major security risk and should be avoided.
+A solution would need to be found to securely provide this configuration at runtime without exposing it in the publicly accessible source files.

+### 3. Security Rules
+The shift from a local-only data model to a shared cloud database makes security a critical new responsibility.
+-   **The Requirement**: Once data is centralized, we **must** define server-side security rules to control data access.
+For example, rules must be written to ensure "a user can only read and write receipts that belong to their own account or team."
+-   **The Challenge**: This is not configured in the React application code.
+It requires learning and implementing the BaaS platform's specific security rule language (e.g., Firestore Security Rules).
+This is a form of server-side work that is essential for preventing data breaches.

+### 4. Data Migration for Existing Users
+A seamless transition plan is required for users who already have data stored locally.
+-   **The Requirement**: When an existing user logs in for the first time, their data from the browser's `localStorage` and `IndexedDB` must be reliably and securely migrated to the new cloud database.
+-   **The Challenge**: This involves writing a robust, one-time migration script within the application.
+It must handle potential failures gracefully to ensure no user data is lost during the upgrade process.